spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

-This is a [Next.js 13 beta](https://beta.nextjs.org/docs/getting-started) project bootstrapped with [`npx create-next-app@latest`](https://beta.nextjs.org/docs/installation) that now ships with TypeScript by default.
-See ['TypeScript'](https://beta.nextjs.org/docs/configuring/typescript) for more information.
+This is a [Next.js 13 beta](https://beta.nextjs.org/docs/getting-started) project bootstrapped with [`npx create-next-app@latest`](https://beta.nextjs.org/docs/installation).
 The app is called 'Chat room'.

 <a name="readme-top"></a>
 <div align="left">